Rohith-actl/actuarial-application-tracker/README.md

 ## Features

-### 📋 Over 75 Companies (with more being added), Fully Curated
+### 📋 Over 75 Companies, Fully Curated
 Every major actuarial employer in Australia, organised by sector.
 Each entry includes:
 - Application open/close dates
 - Programme type (pricing, valuation, consulting, risk, etc.)
-- Student interest level (how competitive it is)
+- Student interest level — how competitive the role is
-- Intake size (how many people they hire)
+- Intake size — how many graduates or interns they hire
 - Grad vs intern vs pre-penultimate availability
 - Pre-penultimate programme badges
 - Direct link to the careers page
 - Curated notes on the programme, culture, and what to expect
-- And new features are periodically released

 ### ✅ Personal Application Tracker
 Track every company through your pipeline with a single click: